HanNguyen-dev/release-concept/README.md

 # release-concept

-This is a golang project
+This is a golang project using gin